Maxaron Forte Side Effects

-Note: This document contains side effect information about multivitamin with iron.
-Some of the dosage forms listed on this page may not apply to the brand name Maxaron Forte.
+Note: This page contains information about the side effects of multivitamin with iron.
+Some of the dosage forms included on this document may not apply to the brand name Maxaron Forte.

-Some side effects of Maxaron Forte may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Maxaron Forte may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to multivitamin with iron: oral capsule, oral capsule extended release, oral liquid, oral powder for reconstitution, oral tablet, oral tablet chewable, oral tablet extended release

 Get emergency medical help if you have any of these signs of an allergic reaction while taking multivitamin with iron (the active ingredient contained in Maxaron Forte) hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 When taken as directed, multivitamin are not expected to cause serious side effects.

 pain in your chest or throat when swallowing a ferrous fumarate tablet.

 temporary staining of the teeth;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.